Propagation of Chaos for Derivatives of McKean-Vlasov Stochastic Differential Equations and Applications: Preliminaries

 and for any $t\in[0,T]$, $b_t,\sigma_t\in\D_k$ such that

 \end{enumerate}

 As the coefficients of the equation \eqref{E2} depend on the empirical measure, we first recall the following differentiation formula with respect to the empirical measure, see \cite[Proposition 5.35]{CD}, which will be used to investigate the derivative flows associated with \eqref{E2}.
 Note that in that reference, the result is only stated for $k=2$ since the Lions derivative is defined in $\scr P_2$.
-Nevertheless, the proof is also applies to any $k\geq2$.
-To avoid repetition, we omit the proof. \begin{lem} Let $k\geq2$, if $f:\scr P_k\to\R$ is continuously $L$-differentiable, then for any $N>1$,
+Nevertheless, the same proof applies to the present $L$-differentiability setting on $\scr P_k$ for $k\ge2$.
+To avoid repetition, we omit the proof. \begin{lem} Let $k\geq2$, if $f:\scr P_k\to\R$ is continuously $L$-differentiable, then

 \end{lem}